celo-org/celo-proposals/CIPs/cip-granda_mento.md

      * A struct with the following info is stored in a mapping with an `id` key:
        * The stable token address.
        * The amount of the asset being sold.
+         * Behind the scenes, StableToken keeps track of balances via "units," which do not change with time.
+However, the value returned by a call to `balanceOf` is the "value," which can change with time due to the inflation/demurrage feature.
+Because GrandaMento must refund a deposit for a Cancelled exchange proposal, GrandaMento should be sure to refund the correct amount adjusted by any inflation that has been incurred.
+To account for this, the amount of the StableToken being sold is stored in "units," and the "value" at a given time is calculated using [StableToken.unitsToValue](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/stability/StableToken.sol#L415).
        * Whether CELO is being sold.
    * Returns:
      * The `id` of the struct in the mapping.